About The Author

 Look at the Customer Experience

+Customer experience is another area of opportunity to identify differentiation opportunities.
 How do customers interact with your company?
 What are the various touch points?
 What information is shared?
-How do they engage with your team members and your systems.?
+How do they engage with your team members and your systems?
 Are you providing timely updates and information to your customers?
 How do your biggest competitors engage with customers?
 Answers to these questions should yield a number of opportunities to better serve your customer.

 Companies that are inefficient often force their inefficient processes onto their customers.
 This severely hinders the customer experience and often times creates more work, both for the customer and internal team members.